karencfisher/wordle-vibes/README.md

   - ⬜ Gray: Letter not in the word (0 points)
 - **Scoring System**: Maximum 10 points per word (2 points × 5 letters)
 - **Hint System**: Get hints that reveal correct letters
+- **Word Clue**: Option to reveal a terse, wordcross style, clue (5 point bonus if one resist
 - **Word Validation**: Only accepts valid 5-letter words from the dictionary
 - **New Game**: Start fresh with a new random word
 - **Responsive Design**: Works on desktop and mobile devices